Michel du Motier, Marquis de La Fayette

 Michel Louis Christophe Roch Gilbert Motier, Marquis de La Fayette (13 August 1731 - 9 July 1759) was a colonel in the French Grenadiers.

 Early life

 Michel Louis Christophe Roch Gilbert was the son of Edouard Motier de La Fayette, the Lord of Champetières and Marquis de Vissac (1669–1740), and Marie Catherine de Suat, dame de Chavaniac (1690–1772).

 The marquis title and Lord of Chavaniac passed to him from his elder brother, Jacques-Roch du Motier (1711–1734), upon his death on January 18, 1734 while fighting the Austrians at Milan in the War of Polish Succession.

 Career

 The Marquis de La Fayette was a colonel in the French Grenadiers and was a Knight of the Order of Saint Louis.
-During the Battle of Minden in the Seven Years' War, he was killed by a cannonball, while fighting a British-led coalition in Westphalia.
+On 9 July 1759, he was killed by a cannonball at the Battle of Minden during the Seven Years' War.